 How long does a menstrual cycle last in a woman?

 A menstrual cycle usually lasts about 28 days, but it can vary from 21 to 36 days.
-The first day of the period is called day 1 of the cycle.
+The first day of the period is called day 1 of the process.

 The cycle is counted from the first day of bleeding or menstruation in a month until the first day of bleeding in the next month or the same month.

-For example, if the period begins on day 1 of the month, you have 5 days of bleeding, and then you will not have another period until the 30th day of the month, then you could say that you have a cycle of 29 days.
+For example, if the period begins on day 1 of the month, you have five days of bleeding, and then you will not have another period until the 30th day of the month; you could say that you have a cycle of 29 days.

 When a young woman begins to menstruate, it usually takes a couple of years for her body to have a regular pattern of menstruation.

-It is normal for the cycle to get a little mismatched during the first years.
-In the years leading up to menopause (when a woman stops ovulating and menstruation stops) a woman’s cycle can also be a bit unpredictable.
+It is usual for the cycle to get a little mismatched during the first years.
+In the years leading up to menopause (when a woman stops ovulating and menstruation stops), a woman’s cycle can also be unpredictable.

-During this time, menstruation may last a shorter period of time and the time between periods may be longer.
+Menstruation may last a shorter period during this time, and the time between periods maybe longer.

 What is the menstrual cycle?

 The menstrual cycle is just that: a cycle.
-It is the way the body prepares for a possible pregnancy and the time for the uterus to muffle a fertilized egg, and then release the thickened cover and the unfertilized egg (from bleeding from the vagina).
+It is how the body prepares for a possible pregnancy and the time for the uterus to muffle a fertilized egg and then release the thickened cover and the unfertilized egg (from bleeding from the vagina).

 The “period” itself is part of this cycle.
 The hormone system controls the menstrual cycle.
-Body changes (including cramps, mood swings and period) are triggered by the levels of hormones that are running through the system.
+Body changes (including cramps, mood swings, and periods) are triggered by the levels of hormones that are running through the system.